-To zoom in on the center of the current image, press and rotate the multi selector clockwise.
-Rotate counterclockwise to zoom out.
-To view multiple images, rotate the multi selector counterclockwise when the picture is displayed full frame.
+To zoom in on the center of the current image, rotate the main command dial to the right.
+Rotate left to zoom out.
+To view multiple images, rotate the dial left when the picture is displayed full frame.

-To end playback and return to shooting mode, press the shutterrelease button halfway.
+To end playback and return to shooting mode, press the shutter-release button halfway.